CarloNicolini/paco/README.md

 # PACO "Partitioning Cost Optimization"

-Paco is a tool to build solvers and optimize quality functions on graphs for community detection.
-Paco comes as both a C++ library and a support for Matlab/Octave mex function.
+PACO is a tool to build solvers and optimize quality functions on graphs for community detection.
+PACO comes as both a C++ library and a support for Matlab/Octave mex function.

+At this moment PACO allows to optimize the following quality functions:

+1. Newman's Modularity (binary and weighted networks)
+2. Surprise (only binary networks)
+3. Asymptotical Surprise (binary and weighted networks)
+4. Significance (binary and weighted networks)

+and supports three optimization algorithms:

+1. An agglomerative optimizer based on FAGSO, a very fast and powerful heuristics that is based on sorting of networks edges by their endpoints neighbors set Jaccard coefficient.
+2. Simulated Annealing optimizer: the classical simulated annealing algorithm for global optimization.
+3. Random optimizer

 ## Requirements
-Paco needs the `C` libraries`igraph`

-To compile, clone this dataset with git:
+PACO is written in C++ and therefore needs a viable C/C++ compiler, typicall `gcc` or `clang` are supported compilers.
+PACO is tested to compile on Linux and OSX.

+PACO makes deep use of the `C` libraries`igraph`.
+To see how to get `igraph` look at the appropriate section .

+To get and compile PACO, issue the following commands in the command-line:

-    $> git clone https:/github.com/CarloNicolini/paco.git
+    $> git clone https:/github.com/CarloNicolini/PACO.git
-    $> cd paco
+    $> cd PACO
     $> mkdir build
     $> cd build
     $> cmake ..

-If you want to compile `paco_mx` mex function, you need to enable the `MATLAB_SUPPORT` flag.
+If you want to compile `PACO_mx` mex function, you need to enable the `MATLAB_SUPPORT` flag.
 At the last step:

     $> cmake -DMATLAB_SUPPORT=True ..